CyberT33N/docker-cheat-sheet/README.md

 <br>

 # Compose (Manage multiple container settings)
+- You must create a file called **docker-compose.yml** in the root of your project.
 - https://docs.docker.com/compose/
 - What is Docker Compose | How to create docker compose file | How to use Compose (https://www.youtube.com/watch?v=HUpIoF_conA)